 (II) Each Plan Year.
-(III) Other: (must be a period within the Plan Ye does not exceed one week and is uniform with respect to all "eligible" Participants). ar that te: The allocation de Section 401(a) ula in Option 1.12(a)(2)(A) above generally satisfies a design-based safe harbor pursuant to the regulations under (3) Contributions A such that the "A Addend ADP" te Formula - The Nonelective Employer Contribution specified in the 401(k) Safe Harbor Nonelective Employer Contribution requirements under Sections 401(k) and 401(m) of the est (and, under certain circumstances, the "ACP" test) is deemed satisfied.
-Please complete the 401(k) Safe or Contributions Addendum to the Adoption Agreement.
-(Choose only if Option 1.07(a), Deferral Contributions he Code e Harbor (b) Ø Employer may decide each Contribution Period whether to make a discretionary Nonelective Employer gible" Participants in accordance with Section 5.10 of the Basic Plan Document.
-(1) Ø cation Formula - In the ratio that each "eligible" Participant's Compensation bears to the total Compensation for the Contribution Period. tion paid (2) "eligible" Parti- the "integration cipant's ı level" n Formula - As (1) a percentage of each "eligible" Participant's Compensation plus (2) a percentage of each s Compensation in excess of the "integration level" as defined below.
-The percentage of Compensation in s' shall be equal to the lesser of the percentage of the "eligible" Participant's Compensation allocated under arity limit" as defined below. excess of elected Option 1.12(a)(3), 401(k) Safe Harbor Formula, may not take Nonelective Employer Contributions into account in applying the integrated allocation formula described above. made to (A) "Integration lev (ii) below. el" me eans the Social Security taxable wage base for the Plan Year, unless the Employer elects a lesser amount in (i) or (i)9 6 (not t to exceed 100%) of the Social Security taxable wage base for the Plan Year, or (ii) \$ (not to o exceed the Social Security taxable wage base).
-19473 sor 401(l x) Program 19473-12 :5002124 allocated under an integrated formula selected under Option 1.12(b)(2) is the Plan Year.
+(III) Other: (must be a period within the Plan Year that one week and is uniform with respect to all "eligible" Participants). te: The allocation de Section 401(a) la in Option 1.12(a a)(2)(A) above generally satisfies a design-based safe harbor pursuant to the regulations under (3) Contributions A such that the "A .ddend .DP" te um is intended to s est (and, under certa telective Employer Contribution specified in the 401(k) Safe Harbor Nonelective Employer atisfy the safe harbor contribution requirements under Sections 401(k) and 401(m) of the Code ain circumstances, the "ACP" test) is deemed satisfied.
+Please complete the 401(k) Safe Harbor dendum to the Adoption Agreement.
+(Choose only if Option 1.07(a), Deferral Contributions is b) Ø 1 5 ide each Contribution Period whether to make a discretionary Nonelective Employer n accordance with Section 5.10 of the Basic Plan Document.
+(1) Ø ation Formula - Inpants for the Contr n the ratio that each "eligible" Participant's Compensation bears to the total Compensation paid ibution Period.
+(2) "eligible" Partic the "integration ipant's level" Compensation in a percentage of each "eligible" Participant's Compensation plus (2) a percentage of each excess of the "integration level" as defined below.
+The percentage of Compensation in excess of the lesser of the percentage of the "eligible" Participant's Compensation allocated under (1) aboved below. - (a)(3), 401(k) Safe Harbor Formula, may not take Nonelective Employer Contributions made to lying the integrated allocation formula described above.
+(A) "Integration lev (ii) below. el" me ans the Social Secu urity taxable wage base for the Plan Year, unless the Employer elects a lesser amount in (i) or (i)% (not t o exceed 100%) o f the Social Security taxable wage base for the Plan Year, or (ii) \$ (not to exceed the Social Security taxable wage base).
+19473 sor 401(k ) Program 19473-125002124 allocated under an integrated formula selected under Option 1.12(b)(2) is the Plan Year.

-Plan Fidelity Advisor 401(k) Program Volume Submitter Defined Contribution Plan
+Plan Fidelity Advisor 401(k) Program Volume Submitter Defined Contribution Plan each calendar month.